Formed in 1980, CTWO has been at the forefront of organizing for social change in low income communities of color.

 As part of it’s New Directions lens, CTWO looks to help strengthen the infrastructure and capacity of the low wage worker network, conduct strategic engagement with allies and partners in the arena of civic engagement, voter activism, policy development, and candidate development.

-Our new turn leads us to tackle fast moving economic changes with a focus on becoming a training wing of the growing movement of low-wage worker centers.
+We tackling fast moving economic changes with a focus on becoming a training wing of the growing movement of low-wage worker centers.
 This is an exciting opportunity to partner with innovative groups in local and regional communities and to help facilitate their organizing capacity.
 CTWO’s experience and vision ideally situates us for this role.
 We embrace it with excitement and resolve.

 CTWO’s “race and the economy initiative” is ambitious, and we believe that to make it all work requires a big shift in our organization and in our resources.
 But we’re not changing everything.
 We at CTWO remain deeply committed to enhancing our popular and successful MAAP and CAT programs, enhancing our Alumni network outreach, re-integrating technology and social media and communications, and aligning it all under the race and economy initiative.
 As we continue to welcome new leadership, our key CTWO veterans also remain loyal and engaged.
 So we look forward to seeing you in the next phase in our journey along the path to justice!